Ted Shawn

-Ted Shawn (born Edwin Myers Shawn; October 21, 1891 – January 9, 1972) was a male pioneer of American modern dance.
-He created the Denishawn School together with his wife Ruth St. Denis.
+Ted Shawn (born Edwin Myers Shawn; October 21, 1891 – January 9, 1972) was an American dancer and choreographer.
+Considered a pioneer of American modern dance, he created the Denishawn School together with his wife Ruth St. Denis.
 After their separation he created the all-male company Ted Shawn and His Men Dancers.
 With his innovative ideas of masculine movement, he was one of the most influential choreographers and dancers of his day.
-He was also the founder and creator of Jacob's Pillow Dance Festival in Massachusetts, and "was knighted by the King of Denmark for his efforts on behalf of the Royal Danish Ballet."
+He was also the founder and creator of Jacob's Pillow Dance Festival in Massachusetts.

 Ted Shawn and the creation of Denishawn

 Ted Shawn was born in Kansas City, Missouri on October 21, 1891.
-Originally intending to become a minister of religion, he attended the University of Denver.
-While attending the university, he caught diphtheria at the age of 19 causing him temporary paralysis from the waist down.
-It was during his physical therapy for the disease that Shawn was introduced to dance by way of studying with Hazel Wallack in 1910, a former dancer with the Metropolitan Opera.
+Originally intending to become a minister of religion, he attended the University of Denver where he caught diphtheria at the age of 19, causing him temporary paralysis from the waist down.
+It was during his physical therapy for the disease that Shawn was introduced to dance in 1910, studying with Hazel Wallack, a former dancer with the Metropolitan Opera.
 In 1912, Shawn relocated to Los Angeles where he became part of an exhibition ballroom dance troupe with Norma Gould as his partner.

-It wasn't until moving to New York in 1914 that Shawn realized his true potential as an artist upon meeting Ruth St. Denis.
-The two were married within 2 months on August 13, 1914.
+After moving to New York in 1914, Shawn married Ruth St. Denis on August 13, two months after their meeting.
 St. Denis served not only as a partner but an extremely valuable creative outlet to Shawn.
 Both artists believed strongly in the potential for dance as an art form becoming integrated into everyday life.
-The combination of their mutual artistic vision, as well as Shawn's business knowledge, led to the couple opening the first Denishawn School in Los Angeles, California in 1915, with the goal being to meld dance together with the body, mind, and spirit.
+The combination of their mutual artistic vision and Shawn's business knowledge led to the couple opening the first Denishawn School in Los Angeles, California in 1915, with the goal of melding dance with body, mind and spirit.

-Notable performances choreographed by him during Denishawn's 17-year run include Invocation to the Thunderbird" (1917), the solo Danse Americaine, performed by Charles Weidman (1923), Julnar of the Sea, Xochitl performed by Martha Graham (1920) and Les Mysteres Dionysiaques.
+Notable performances choreographed by him during Denishawn's 17-year run include Invocation to the Thunderbird (1917), the solo Danse Americaine, performed by Charles Weidman (1923), Julnar of the Sea, Xochitl performed by Martha Graham (1920) and Les Mystères Dionysiaques.
 In addition to spawning the careers of Weidman and Graham, the Denishawn school also housed Louise Brooks and Doris Humphrey as students.

 Style and technique

-Together, Shawn and Ruth St. Denis established an eclectic grouping of dance techniques including ballet (done without shoes), and movement that focused less on rigidity and more on the freeing of the upper body.
-To add to St. Denis' mainly eastern influence, Shawn brought the spirit of North African, Spanish, American and Amerindian influence to the table.
-The Denishawn Company, founded by Shawn and St. Denis in 1914, ushered in a new era of modern American dance.
+Together, Shawn and Ruth St. Denis established an eclectic grouping of dance techniques including ballet (done without shoes) and movement that focused less on rigidity and more on the freeing of the upper body.
+To add to St. Denis's mainly eastern influence, Shawn introduced elements of North African, Spanish, American and Amerindian dance, ushering in a new era of modern American dance.
 Breaking with European traditions, their choreography connected the physical and spiritual, often drawing from ancient, indigenous, and international sources.
-St. Denis's and Shawn's Orientalism and cultural appropriation raise questions of imperialism, colonization, and racism.